ShopBonsai/docs/docs/api/orders/orders-test-info.md

 1. Make a call to our submist orders api using our API key.
 2. Add "+bonsai" to the customer's email for identification..
-3. Orders will be refunded and included in reporting or Beam.
+3. Orders will be refunded and not included in reporting or Beam.

 > Note: This mode is fit for a one-time manual order placement in live mode.